DarkMasquerader/Data-Analysis-Project-1/README.md

 - Python primary tool used for data acquisition
 - Scraping:
     - https://steamcharts.com/top
+        Simple due to predictable URL and HTML pages; foregoing need of automtion tools and conditional checks
     - https://store.steampowered.com/
+        Not the case for steam, discussed more in challenges section

 - Steam charts used to get information on player count; take as indication of popularity for this project
 - Official steam site is used to pricing information